THE FIELDS

 Parents onlooking

-In folding chairs under multicolored umbrellas,
+In folding chairs under rainbow umbrellas,

 As one team had a shutout cooking.